bkesterbyld/maroon-potato/src/pages/index.md

       - title: Powerful
         content: >
-          Above's imperative programming pattern and simple data management enables engineers to easily understand what's been done and take over
+          Above's imperative programming pattern and simple data management enables engineers to easily understand how things work and take over if needed

           *   Handles complex use cases